maximevaillancourt/trace/README.md

 1. [Fork it](https://github.com/maximevaillancourt/trace/fork)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
+   **NOTE: Please be sure that you have GPG Signing configured in GitHub (https://help.github.com/articles/signing-commits-using-gpg/)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request